-- Suddenly Voiced: He has a few lines of spoken dialogue in Persona 2: Eternal Punishment.
+- Suddenly Speaking: He has a few lines of spoken dialogue in Persona 2: Eternal Punishment.

 - Take a Third Option: During his final confrontation with Kazuya in the manga, Aki lets him choose Kazuya's fate; to let him be trapped in the darkness forever, or to make him disappear.
 Instead, Naoya tells Kazuya to return to him, accepting that "Kazuya" is a part of him.